Overview of the UK's engineering industry

 - travel locally and regionally between locations.
 Depending on your job, international travel could also be an option.

-To discover more about salaries and working conditions for specific roles, see engineering and manufacturing job profiles.
+To discover more about salaries and working conditions for specific roles, see our engineering and manufacturing job profiles.

 You could try breaking into an area experiencing growth, such as: